rajeshraj9078/Face_recognition_system_using_CNN_and_transfer_learning/README.md

-# Person Recognition System using CNN and Transfer Learning
+# Face Recognition System using CNN and Transfer Learning

 # Project Overview: